-[15] A number of methods for selecting meaningful thresholds have been proposed in the literature, either based on physical criteria or on statistical considerations.
+A number of methods for selecting meaningful thresholds have been proposed in the literature, either based on physical criteria or on statistical considerations.
 The idea behind the physical (hydraulic) criteria is that only the hazardous flows are interesting [e.g., Ashkar and Rousselle, 1983], and the latter are easily identified by considering a suitably high flood for a specific river section.
 However, the application of this criterion usually reduces the number of considered floods to a value that is too small for a meaningful statistical analysis.
 In order to include more peak flows in the analysis, it is therefore necessary to lower the threshold level.
-All of the other statistical methods attempt to do this, but, so far, it does not seem that objective methods to define q_b have emerged in the vast literature in the field (see, for example, the discussion by Lang et al. [1999]).
+All of the other statistical methods attempt to do this, but, so far, it does not seem that objective methods to define $q_b$ have emerged in the vast literature in the field (see for example the discussion in Lang et al. [1999]).

-[16] The main difficulties in the choice of the threshold derive from the fact that this choice affects the basic model hypotheses, in particular regarding the requirement that subsequent peaks are independent.
+The main difficulties in the choice of the threshold derive from the fact that this choice affects the basic model hypotheses, in particular regarding the requirement that subsequent peaks are independent.
 This produces high threshold values, that reduce the beneficial effects (in terms of variance of estimates) of having several peaks per year.
-Another limitation of the PDS procedure is that, when the thresholds is low, separate peaks can fall in the same upcrossing portion, so that they are erroneously considered as a unique event (see Figure 1a, threshold q{b1}).
-This effect can be particularly troublesome when time series with a strong seasonal component are considered, in which case
+Another limitation of the PDS procedure is that, when the thresholds is low, separate peaks can fall in the same upcrossing portion, so that they are erroneously considered as a unique event (see Figure 1a, threshold $q{b1}$ ).
+This effect can be particularly troublesome when time series with a strong seasonal component are considered, in which case the whole wet season could turn out to be a unique peak event.